The Nielson family Back to School Feast was a little different this year.

 And we need that direction daily!

-Then we came back to the picnic table to a stray cat
+Then we returned to the picnic table to a stray cat

 on top of the table licking up Lottie's plate.